Deltares-research/urbanwb/docs/urbanwb_overview.rst

         Fig: 3.1: Illustration of measure inflow area

+    * Though the terminology for individual component is called paved roof and alike, it actually means area of paved roof (without measure) other than total paved roof area.
+All calculations performed on single element are related to area without measure.
+Area with measure is separately dealt with in the measure module.
+Please refer to the "FAQ" for more information.

 As can be seen from the figure 3.1 above, we take paved roof component as an example to explain several concepts users may find confusing.
 Total_pr_area means the entire paved roof area, so the big rectangle in the figure, the area of which is say 20 m2.
 In this paved roof area, if a 3 m2 green roof measure (small green rectangle) is implemented on the paved roof,